 The Victory Lap team is currently working on additional upskilling and reskilling programs so alumni can have more learning opportunities and touchpoints to increase the lifetime value of every member:

-“Our ability now to offer programming that meets them where they're at in terms of their next pathway is gonna be really important from an alumni or community building piece.
+“Our ability now to offer programming best talent that meets them where they're at in terms of their next pathway is gonna be really important from an alumni or community building piece.
 I think we've done a very good job of establishing a brand where we are going about finding, vetting, and training people to be successful in their sales career, and being able to do that now across all their functions and roles within this revenue organization is the next step for us.
 I feel very comfortable that I'll be able to do that pretty quickly.”

 “We have to culturally change our perspective on who we want to fill these open roles with,” Brian shares.
 “There's an insane amount of buyer bias and hiring and team building — whether it be they need to go to a certain school, or be a certain gender or race.
 With both conscious and unconscious biases playing out everyday in recruiting, it's having a major impact on not being able to create more equitably distributed teams.
 I hope the future of work has a much healthier set of different perspectives and different people on these teams.”